-5. ESMP Implementation arrangements
+5.ESMP Implementation Arrangements

-The implementation of project activities will be carried out by DFO Samdrup Jongkhar management.
-The BFL focal under the guidance and advice of the Chief Forestry Officer will further delegate activity to the respective relevant section.
-The focal person and CFO will be responsible for compliance with all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.
+The implementation of project activities will be carried out by the BFL focal person in BC 5.
+The focal person will be responsible for compliance with all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.

-This ESMP will be part of the contract signed with the Contractor(s) for the implementation of the planned activity, the wall construction.
-The Contractor, CFO, and BFL focal are obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any (e.g., letter asking the municipality for disposal of waste, waste bins, records on OHS information session, etc.).
-The OHS information session should be organized by the contractor in the presence of the CFO to all workers prior start of the project activities.
+This ESMP should be part of the contract that the PA will sign with the Contractor(s) for implementation of the planned activities in BC 5 in 2022.
+The Contractor is obligated to perform all proposed preventive or mitigation environmental and social measures in this plan and to keep the evidence of any documents related to applying these measures (e.g., letter asking the municipality for disposal of inert waste, records on OHS information session performed for all workers before start of activities, all developed EHS plans, etc.).
+An OHS information session should be organized by the Contractor for all workers prior start the project activities and prior any specific tasks with high health risks.